datalad/datalad-catalog/docs/source/usage.rst

 .. note::

-   The validator runs internally whenever ``datalad catalog add`` is called, so there is no need to run validation explicitly unless desired.
+   The validator runs internally whenever ``datalad catalog-add`` is called, so there is no need to run validation explicitly unless desired.

 Set catalog properties